sugarlabs/musicblocks/guide/README.md

 Another way to think about intervals is in terms of ratios.
-For example, a ratio of 2:1 would be an octave shift up; 1:2 would be an octave shift dowm; 3/2 would be a fifth.
+For example, a ratio of 2:1 would be an octave shift up; 1:2 would be an octave shift down; 3/2 would be a fifth.

 ![ratio interval](../documentation/ratiointerval_block.svg "Ratio Interval example")